Ascend-Huawei/OfflineModelSamples/hand_detection/README.md

     - filter bboxes with score higher than the threshold
     - plot bounding boxes on image

-  - To run code， simply using commands below in the terminal:
+  - To run code， simply use commands below in the terminal:

     ```
     cd src